 Grilling baby eggplant is easy because there isn’t a lot of slicing involved.
 Simply cut the eggplant in half.
 You can even leave the stem on and cut it in half, too, though most people remove it.

-Spray the eggplants lightly with olive or canola oil.
-I like to also spray the grill to prevent sticking.
-Since many of my eggplants were tiny, I used a vegetable grill basket similar to this better-looking one at Amazon, which kept them from falling through the grill.
+Get your grill very hot before placing the eggplant cut-side down.
+Since many of my eggplants were tiny, I used a vegetable grill basket similar to this one at Amazon, which kept them from falling through the grill.
 Watch your eggplants carefully, turning them long before you think they’re done because they will burn in the blink of an eye.
 (Tofu will burn even more quickly, so if you’re grilling tofu at the same time, watch it too or you’ll wind up with black-crusted tofu as I did!)

 When the eggplants are done, arrange them on a plate, drizzle them with Korean Barbecue Sauce, and serve topped with the optional Spicy Green Onion Garnish (recipes below).

 You can, of course, buy this wonderfully sweet and savory sauce.
 In fact, I have a whole jar of it in my refrigerator, but homemade is really tastier and not filled with thickeners and preservatives.
 See the notes for the recipe for the garnish.

 - 1 teaspoon minced chile pepper

 - 2 tablespoons agave nectar or other sweetener